 Rule 354.
 The Employers shall ensure that there shall be access to all terminal facilities by emergency, rescue, and law enforcement vehicles.
-Whenever there is an injury severe enough to warrant calling an ambulance or an emergency vehicle, work equipment and machinery shall be stopped and cleared as necessary for access to and treatment of the injured.
+Whenever there is an injury severe enough to warrant calling an ambulance or an emergency vehicle, work, equipment and machinery shall be stopped and cleared as necessary for access to and treatment of the injured.
+The Employers shall ensure that there is appropriate signage at all emergency gates.